kragen/derctuo/markdown/cyclic-fabrication-systems.md

-If you squint hard enough, you could describe the hardening process of plaster of paris in this way; calcium sulfate hemihydrate is the "filler", water is the "sintering aid", and room temperature is the "sintering temperature" at which the water dissolves into the plaster, forming calcium sulfate dihydrate as the solid solution, which then remains stable up to some 150°.
+If you squint hard enough, you could describe the hardening process of plaster of paris in this way; calcium sulfate hemihydrate is the “filler”, water is the “sintering aid”, and room temperature is the “sintering temperature” at which the water dissolves into the plaster, forming calcium sulfate dihydrate as the solid solution, which then remains stable up to some 150°.
 I suspect a similar dynamic is at play in the well-known use of boron donors as fluxes for soda-lime